Below, you’ll find an editing checklist useful for revising articles, manuscripts, essays, or blog content.

 That’s why (ideally) fact-checking should be done before the copy hits your desk.
 In this way, you don’t have to worry about it, and you can take care of the language, which is what you love the most, right?

-Pro tip: If fact-checking is a mandatory part of your editing assignment, make sure to tell your client it will cost them extra.
+Pro tip: If fact-checking is a mandatory part of your editing assignment, tell your client it will cost them extra.

 Here’s what you should check: